Long Island Dutchess of Ropes Brings Back the lost art of Double Dutch

 When you register with the group not only will you get to double dutch, but hula hoop and hopscotch as well.

-Now tha summer's over, Orange plans to incorporate more activities for the fall like Mommy and me double dutch classes and yoga.
+Now that summer's over, Orange plans to incorporate more activities for the fall like Mommy and me double dutch classes and yoga.

 More Videos